From Surviving to Self-Discovery: My Journey Into Therapy

 Healing the child within

 Whether you’re in recovery, curious about therapy, or just trying to make sense of yourself, you’re welcome here.
+You don’t have to have it all figured out.
+You just have to start where you are.

 A Final Word

-If there’s one thing I’ve learned through this work, it’s that healing isn’t about becoming someone new, it’s about remembering who you were before the world told you who to be.
+If there’s one thing I’ve learned through this work, it’s that healing isn’t about becoming someone new; it’s about remembering who you were before the world told you who to be.

 You deserve a life that feels like yours.

-Welcome to Jr Atkins Therapy — I’m glad you’re here.
+Welcome to Jr Atkins Therapy I’m glad you’re here.

 This really spoke to me.
 The reminder that healing is about remembering who we were before the world shaped us hit home.
 Thank you for creating a space that feels safe and real.